Glasgow Art Club: History

 Following initial discussions by artists William Dennistoun, {Sir} David Murray and friends at a tea room above a baker's shop in Candleriggs, Glasgow, on the proposal to form a club, the first formal meetings of the club were held at the Waverley Temperance Hotel, on Buchanan Street, Glasgow, with Dennistoun elected the club's first president.
 Membership was to grow during the 1870s, with more artists joining and exhibitions being held and in 1875 the club moved to another hotel called the Waverley, this time one on the city's Sauchiehall Street.
 From there the club was to relocate to the Royal Hotel on the city's George Square, renting rooms for six months at a time, where life and sketching classes were held.

 Membership of the club began to be extended beyond painters (in 1881 the pioneering photographer James Craig Annan was admitted as a ‘'photographic artist'’ and in 1903 John M. Crawford (another former pupil of Hamilton Academy), Fellow of the Royal Institute of British Architects, became the first architect to be elected President of Glasgow Art Club.)

 In 1878 the club moved to rented premises at 62 Bothwell Street and the need to raise funds led to a change in the club’s constitution and the admission in 1886 of male lay members with an interest in the arts (women could be guests, but membership admission of women was not extended until 1982).
 With membership burgeoning, new premises were rented at 151 Bath Street on Blythswood Hill, originally developed by William Harley in the early 19th century.
-These formally opened on 12 November 1886 but soon afterwards two adjacent townhouses at 185 Bath Street were purchased, these converted by the architect John Keppie, a member of the club, also creating an exhibition gallery in what were the back gardens of the houses.
-It has recently been confirmed that the young Charles Rennie Mackintosh was involved in the decorative details of the renovations and created a mural.
-The club's new premises were formally opened on 14 June 1893 (in the same period the Glasgow Society of Lady Artists was formed, and came to be based nearby at Blythswood Square).
+These formally opened on 12 November 1886 but soon afterwards two adjacent townhouses at 185 Bath Street were purchased, these converted by the architect John Keppie, a member of the club, also creating an extensive exhibition gallery on what were the back gardens of the houses.
+The young architect Charles Rennie Mackintosh was involved in the decorative details of the Gallery.
+The club's new premises were formally opened on 14 June 1893 (in the same period the Glasgow Society of Lady Artists was formed, and came to be based nearby, opening the Lady Artists' Club, at 5 Blythswood Square).

 In 2011, the club undertook and completed a major programme of renovation of its historic category A Listed building on Bath Street. including the restoration of the Gallery frieze designed by Charles Rennie Mackintosh, who assisted John Keppie and John Honeyman in the design of the Gallery saloon.

 The club has a range of memberships for all ages.
 It first admitted women as members in 1984, electing its first female president, Efric McNeil, in 2015.
-In 2022, Westbourne Music moved their base for lunchtime mid-week concerts to the Club, and continue there.
-There is a long established association with Paisley Art Institute, founded in 1876, and the Institute's 135th Open Annual Exhibition is being held in Glasgow Art Club in 2024.
+In 2022, Westbourne Music moved their base to the Club for public lunchtime mid-week concerts, and continue there.
+There is a long established association with Paisley Art Institute, founded in 1876, and the Institute's major Annual Open Exhibition is held in the club each Spring.